 “Oh, settle down,” snapped Shang Qinghua.
 “Show some respect for Immortal Shen, will you?”

-The An Dang disciples were almost too jittery to hold their tools.
+The An Ding disciples were almost too jittery to hold their tools.
 At last, Shang Qinghua sighed and dismissed them to finish up the work himself.
 The object of all the fuss was the assembly of a one-person sedan chair, the kind with wheels and handles, meant to be pushed by a disciple or with cultivation.

 “Immortal Shen,” said Shang Qinghua, eyes darting almost longingly towards the door as he finished tightening on one zitan wheel.